Skip to main content

 6. Repeat these steps to add additional users.
 All added users are displayed in the Users pane.

 Figure 17.
-Approved Private Network Users
+Users List

-Removing Users from an Overlay Network
+Removing Users from an Internet Gateway Network

 2. Select the Internet Gateway Network from which you want to remove a user.